What are personal rituals?

-In every ritual, from the simplest to the most elaborate, from the spiritual to the mundane, the steps involved are very much the same: geometry, structure, rhythm, and intent.
+In every ritual, the steps involved are very much the same: geometry, structure, rhythm, and intent.

-Use these steps as ideas and suggestions for creating your own personal ritual.
+Use these steps as ideas and suggestions for how to make your own personal ritual.
 Then, whatever you choose to do, do it simply.
-It doesn’t have to be fancy or take too long.
-It need only be regular and full of intention and meaning.

 Give your ritual a beginning and an ending.
 Carefully arrange these steps to create the body of your ritual.

-A simple ritual you might do before you begin work each day is to sit at your desk, close your eyes, and lengthen your breath.
+You might try starting your day with a simple ritual before you begin work—sit at your desk, close your eyes, and lengthen your breath.
 Do this for 10 or 12 breaths, increasing the length of your breath as you go along.
 Pause at the end, come back to easy breathing, and stay in that silence.
 Then repeat a silent intention for clarity and purpose, wait for a moment, and open your eyes.
 By the time you’ve finished, you will be calm, clear, and focused.

 Pilgrimage as Ritual